The Animal Eye Simulator

 Experience the stable through the eyes of a cow, horse or pig

 Welcome to the Animal Eye Simulator.
 With this world first, we visualize how cows, horses and pigs probably perceive their environment.
-To do this, images taken by two cameras are projected onto video glasses and processed with a variety of filters, so that the wearer of the glasses can understand the animals' visual perception:
+To do this, images taken by two cameras are projected onto video goggles and processed with a variety of filters, so that the wearer of the goggles can understand the animals' visual perception:

 • Despite a large field of vision of more than 300º, the animals have tunnel vision because the edges of the visual field are blurred and fuzzy.